 A hub for the production and exchange of ideas

 The importance of Art and Design is celebrated in diverse displays and exhibitions throughout the School.
-The highlight of the year is the Summer Show where GCSE and A-Level students display their ambitious and exciting works.
+The highlight of the year is the Summer Show where GCSE and A-Level pupils display their ambitious and exciting works.

-Boys are encouraged to explore ideas, be curious and imaginative and experience the subject through their creative and practical skills.
+Pupils are encouraged to explore ideas, be curious and imaginative and experience the subject through their creative and practical skills.